Anku5hk/Programmers_guide_to_Python/book.md

 print(type(my_mapper)) # <class 'map'>
 # call list construtor to executes the map function
 output = list(my_mapper) # [1, 4, 9, 16, 25]

 # or looping through map object
 for val in map(my_func, my_tuple):
   print(val) # [1, 4, 9, 16, 25]
 ```

-## 4. Flow Control
+## <strong>4.
+Flow Control</strong>
 Flow Control is used for making decisions in programs.
 This decision making helps turn the output of the program based on the executed conditions.
 Python supports all the general statements for conditions and loops except *switch*.
+Let’s check them out.
-#### 4.1 *if...else* statement
+### <strong>4.1 *if...else* statement</strong>
 * *if...else* is the simplest and most general conditional statement that helps turn the program execution based on the conditions provided.
 An *if...else* can be extended to any length using *elif* and also can be nested as required.
 Like in other programming languages, the *elif* & *else* part is totally optional.
 * Creating a conditional *if...else* statement.
 ```Python